raulcano/raspiblitz-laravel-app/README.md

 ## About the Slider

 This app is a Laravel-based project offered as optional service in the Raspiblitz.
-The purpose of the Slider is to show a carousel of slides in the Raspiblitz LCD leveraging a more familiar looking
+The purpose of the Slider is to show a carousel of slides in the Raspiblitz LCD leveraging a more modern user interface.
 At this moment, the Slider offers the following functionality:

 - One slide with basic Raspiblitz's status information.
 - Another slide with Bitcoin current price.